-- (1) The Board must, if at any time it is satisfied that such action is necessary for the purpose of protecting the life or physical or mental health of any person: - (a) by order suspend a registered chiropractor from practising chiropractic for such period (not exceeding 8 weeks) as is specified in the order, or - (b) impose on a registered chiropractor's registration such conditions, relating to the chiropractor's practising chiropractic, as it considers appropriate. - (2) The Board may take such action: - (a) whether or not a complaint has been made or referred to the Board about the chiropractor, and - (b) whether or not proceedings in respect of such a complaint are before the Tribunal.
+- (1) The Board must, if at any time it is satisfied that such action is necessary for the purpose of protecting the life or physical or mental health of any person: - (a) by order suspend the registration of a registered podiatrist for such period (not exceeding 8 weeks) as is specified in the order, or - (b) impose on a registered podiatrist's registration such conditions, relating to the podiatrist's practising podiatry, as it considers appropriate. - (2) The Board may take such action: - (a) whether or not a complaint has been made or referred to the Board about the podiatrist, and - (b) whether or not proceedings in respect of such a complaint are before the Tribunal.